Henry Olonga: International career

 He was not an obvious or automatic choice when he was selected to make his international debut for Zimbabwe in the Test against Pakistan in Harare in January 1995 (although Olonga could have been selected to play for Zimbabwe against Sri Lanka earlier in 1995, when David Brain and Eddo Brandes were absent due to injury, but he was found to be ineligible as he still held Kenyan nationality).
 It was revealed that his father was against Olonga's decision to pursue his career in cricket and wanted him to compete at the Olympics representing Kenya.
 However, Olonga refused his father's interest and did not give up his cricket ambitions.
 Having given up his Kenyan citizenship, Olonga became the youngest player to represent Zimbabwe in international cricket, aged 18 years and 212 days.
-He grew up watching the likes of Malcolm Marshall and Allan Donald and consider them as his childhood idols.
+He grew up watching the likes of Malcolm Marshall and Allan Donald and considers them as his childhood idols.

 A right arm fast bowler, Olonga was also the first black cricketer to play for Zimbabwe and the third Zambian-born Test cricketer after Phil Edmonds and Neal Radford of England.
 Zimbabwe beat Pakistan by an innings and 64 runs, the team's first ever Test victory, mainly due to a double century from Grant Flower, as well as centuries from Andy Flower and Guy Whittall.
 Olonga took the wicket of Saeed Anwar in his first over, but he was no-balled once for throwing.
 With help from Dennis Lillee, he rebuilt his action at the MRF Pace Foundation before returning to international cricket.
 He was overlooked from Zimbabwe squad for the 1998 Commonwealth Games in September 1998.
 Thereafter, he began training harder with fellow seamer Heath Streak and got into the national team after remodelling his bowling action.

 He made his debut in ODIs playing against South Africa in October 1995.
 He was man of the match when he took his first 5-wicket haul (5–70) in Tests, playing against India in October 1998, Zimbabwe's second Test victory.
 He was also the spearhead of the team that won Zimbabwe's first overseas Test, beating Pakistan in Peshawar in November 1998.
 Olonga took a second and final Test 5-wicket haul (5–93) in a losing cause against Pakistan in November 2002.

 He played 30 Test matches for Zimbabwe, taking 68 wickets with a bowling average of 38.52.
 Olonga also played 50 One Day Internationals as well, taking 58 wickets at an average of 34.08.
 He holds the record for the best bowling in an ODI by a Zimbabwean, with figures of 6–19 against England in Cape Town in 2000.